ngageoint/hootenanny/README.md

 computing...with some limitations).

 Hootenanny generally can scale well running on a single machine from the larger city level up to the smaller country level, depending on the density of the data being conflated and the RAM available on the machine.
+Beyond that, new algorithms may need to be developed to handle very large quantities of map data.

 # Configuration